Cingulara/openrmf-docs/README.md

 > The data is currently mapped to internal Docker-managed volumes for persistence.
 You can run the "docker volume rm" command below if you wish to remove and start over as you test.
 If you want persistence you could change the connection strings to another MongoDB server and adjust the docker-compose.yml accordingly.
 Or use a volume in your docker-compose.yml or individual docker commands.

-> You must look at the .env file to see we set the Keycloak/OpenID location and realm.
+> *_IMPORTANT:_* You must look at the .env file to see we set the Keycloak/OpenID location and realm.
 Check the `.env` file in the [scripts](scripts) directory to see how to set those variables.
 The docker-compose stack YML files read that .env file to launch.
 These cannot be "localhost" as "localhost" inside a docker container is that container, not the host it is running on.

 ```yaml
 JWT-AUTHORITY=http://xxx.xxx.xxx.xxx:9001/auth/realms/openrmf